realtimdunbar/go_game/README.md

 # Golang Goban

-An Goban webapp written in Golang
+A Goban webapp written in Golang

 ## Getting Started